-Summer school will be provided during the month of June as per board policy.
-Students who have not passed STAAR will be placed in STAAR remediation classes.
+Summer school services will be provided during the month of June as per board policy.
+Students who have not passed the state mandated test will have the opportunity to participate in a remediation class.
+Students who have not met the attendance requirement of 90% attendance will be invited to summer school.